 Below are some of the most common classes for depreciable property:

-Classes 1, 3 and 6
+Classes 1, 3 and 6 – Buildings

-Buildings and most of their major components including electrical wiring, lighting fixtures, plumbing, sprinkler systems, HVAC equipment, elevators and escalators fit into class 1, 3 or 6.
+Buildings and most of their major components including electrical wiring, lighting fixtures, plumbing, sprinkler systems, HVAC equipment, elevators and escalators fit into Class 1, 3 or 6.
 The CRA groups buildings into these classes depending on when they were built and the materials used in their structure.

 Buildings made of frame, log, stucco on frame, galvanized iron, and corrugated metal or iron fall into class 6.
 Expenses related to installing any of the above components, major repairs, additions and alterations to these buildings also fall into this category.
-Class 6 has a Capital Cost Allowance rate of 10 percent.
+Class 6 has a Capital Cost Allowance rate of 10%.

 However, if your building was built before 1979, has no supports below ground level, or is used in the pursuit of farming or fishing income, it will fall into a different category.
 In this situation, consult CRA for guidance on which class to use.